-Qualified production activity income is all income resulting from qualified production activities.
-For a business with only one line of business, this will be the same as gross income.
-For businesses with multiple lines of business, income must be allocated.
+Qualified production activity income is just what it sounds like—all income resulting from qualified production activities.
+This will be the same as gross income for a business that engages in only one line of business, but businesses with multiple lines of businesses must allocate their incomes.

 Qualified Production Activity Expenses

 The dollar amount of the domestic production activities deduction is limited.
-The deduction cannot exceed adjusted gross income for sole proprietors, partnerships, S-corporations or limited liability corporations, or taxable income for C-corporations.
-The deduction cannot exceed 50 percent of W-2 wages.
+The deduction cannot exceed adjusted gross income for sole proprietors, partnerships, S-corporations or limited liability corporations and it cannot exceed taxable income for C-corporations.
+Nor can the deduction exceed 50 percent of W-2 wages paid out.